 Figure 3: Detected ransomware from 2016 to 2018 (Source: McAfee Labs)

 Our forecast is that 2019 is likely to experience a continued decline in ransomware activity, as cybercriminals look to monetize in different ways such as cryptomining.
 This is likely due to several factors:

 Ransomware is designed to be loud and noticeable on an attacked system, while cryptocurrency miners remain stealthy.
 The attacker has the same goal of gaining cryptocurrency from their victims; however, ransomware clearly has more points of failure as it relies on several more interactions from potentially non-tech savvy users.
 Victims need to have at least a vague understanding of cryptocurrency to purchase any, then they must deal with cryptocurrency wallet addresses which are far from user-friendly.
 After all this, an attacker may or may not actually send a decryption key to the victim.
 Cryptocurrency miners are quite the opposite in this sense, as they require almost no additional user input other than the initial infection.
 For these reasons, we think 2019 will experience further decrease in ransomware activity.

 There you have it!
 Six of Digital Shadows’ trends or events to keep track of in the new year.
-Be sure to check out our upcoming webinar with Supervisory Special Agent Elvis Chan of the FBI’s Cyber Division, where he will be sharing his forecasts for 2019.
+Be sure to check out our recorded webinar with Supervisory Special Agent Elvis Chan of the FBI’s Cyber Division, where he shares his forecasts for 2019.
 Happy holidays!

 To stay up to date with the latest digital risk and threat intelligence news, subscribe to our threat intelligence emails here.